yugankk7/HireMeMaybe/README.md

 ## Usage

 Edit `apply_naukri.py` and fill in your login credentials and file paths.
+If you leave the username and password blank, the script assumes you are already logged in using your browser.
 Then run the script:

 ```bash
 python apply_naukri.py